aptech/docs/docs/CR-spToDense.rst

     sparse matrix y;

-    //Create a 4x4 sparse identity matrix
-    y = spEye(4);
+    // Create a 4x4 sparse identity matrix y = spEye(4);

-    //Create a dense matrix with the same values as 'y' d = spToDense(y);
+    // Create a dense matrix with the same values as 'y' d = spToDense(y);

 The dense matrix d is equal to: